General requirements to obtain citizenship

 - if you hold a settlement permit pursuant to the old Immigration Act

-- if you have right of residence pursuant to the EEA Agreement or the EFTA Convention, it is sufficient that you have stayed in Norway for the past three years with right of residence pursuant to the EEA Regulations.
+- if you have right of residence pursuant to the EEA Agreement or the EFTA Convention.
+You must have stayed in Norway for the past three years with right of residence pursuant to the EEA Regulations.
 Residence periods on a permit granted for five years and residence periods with right of residence are added together.

 - if you have previously been a Norwegian national